Date

 What happens when car loan debt is too much to handle?

 Mike Braga, a Licensed Insolvency Trustee with BDO Canada, estimates that over half of the people who seek his advice for debt relief have auto loan debt.
 It’s one of the major financial stressors facing Canadians.
-As people continue to spend more on vehicles and lengthen their loan terms to seven or eight years, Braga wonders if consumers are making decisions they will later regret.
+Are there solutions available when your debt becomes too much to handle?
+We spoke to Mike, and he shared his insightful tips

-“Oftentimes car loan debt can follow people for years.
+“Oftentimes, car loan debt follows people for years.
 Habits like buying new, opting for longer-term loans and rolling old car loans into new ones create a spiral that can put unwanted pressure on the household budget, leaving little or no money left for emergencies.”

 — Mike Braga, BDO Licensed Insolvency Trustee